iwyg/filemanager/README.md

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_preferences.png)

-- `Defaul MIME types`: define the default Mimetypes that should be allowed for uploading.
-This will be overwritten if you set `default MIME tyes` on the field Settings
+- `Default MIME types`: define the default MIME types which should be allowed for uploading.
+This will be overriddin if you set `default MIME types` on the fields setting.
 - `ignore files`: define which files shoud be ignored in the directory listing by default.
-  Don't put in here different regulat expressions but Regexp fragments, e.g. if you want to ignore all files with a `.jpg` and  `.gif` extension, write `\.jpe?g$ \.gif$` which becomes a regular expression that looks like this `/(\.jpe?g$|\.gif$)/i` You can extend this per field in the fields' setting panel
+  Don't put in here different regular expressions but regexp fragments, e.g. if you want to ignore all files with  `.jpg` and  `.gif` extensions, write `\.jpe?g$ \.gif$` which becomes a regular expression that looks like `/(\.jpe?g$|\.gif$)/i`.
+  You can extend this per field in the fields' setting panel.

 ### Field Settings